Anticyclotomic Iwasawa theory of abelian varieties of $\mathrm{GL}_2$-type at non-ordinary primes II: Shimura curves, Shimura sets, and special loci

-Write $\fL_n$ for the set of $n$-admissible primes and set $\fN_n$ to denote the set of square-free products of primes in $\fL_n$.
-We will consider $1$ as an element of $\fN_n$, corresponding to the ``empty product of primes in $\fL_n$''.
-For $1\neq S\in \fN_n$, we let $S$ also denote the set of prime factors of $S$.
+Write $\fL_n$ for the set of $n$-admissible primes and $\fN_n$ that of of square-free products of primes in $\fL_n$.
+We will consider $1$ as an element of $\fN_n$.
+For $1\neq S\in \fN_n$, let $S$ also denote the set of prime factors of $S$.
+As before, let $\epsilon_K$ denote the quadratic character associated with the extension $K/\QQ$.